Where to stay in South Tyrol, Trentino Alto Adige

 Gastronomy in South Tyrol

-The typical gastronomy of South Tyrol is the result of a mixture of traditional Italian cuisine, Swiss and Austrian influences and the presence of typical products of the cold mountain regions.
+The typical gastronomy of South Tyrol is the result of a mixture of traditional Italian cuisine, Swiss and Austrian influences, and the presence of typical products of the cold mountain regions.
 For example, sausages such as Speck, a juniper-flavoured ham cured in salt and then smoked, which is typical of the whole of the Tyrol, are very common, and Kaminwurz, another smoked sausage made from pork or deer meat, is also very well-known.

 The cheeses of South Tyrol are highly appreciated, as the area is known for its large milk production.
-Asiago, Grana Trentino or Casolet are particularly well known here.
+Asiago, Grana Trentino, or Casolet are particularly well known here.
 And, as in all of northern Italy, polenta (a dish made from corn flour) is used as a side dish in many recipes.
-Also widespread are mushrooms, cabbage and the region's famous apples, especially those from the Val di Non, from which the famous apple strudel, a very Austrian dessert, is made.
-But wine is also produced here, varieties such as Merlot or Chardonnay, but also sparkling wine.
+Also widespread are mushrooms, cabbage, and the region's famous apples, especially those from the Val di Non, from which the famous apple strudel, a very Austrian dessert, is made.
+But wine is also produced here, with varieties such as Merlot or Chardonnay, but also sparkling wine.